 Since Uluru, we have seen a lot of shifting sand.
 Solidarity with Black Lives Matter in the United States galvanised a growing sentiment in Australia that the time for change is upon us.

 The world is changing beneath our feet.
 An invitation was issued to the Australian people three years ago at Uluru and support is growing.
 If not now, when?
 When our voice is protected in the Constitution from the vagaries of ideology and party politics, we will be heard, and we can have a fair and truthful relationship with the people of Australia.

 It is only then that the acknowledgement of country will become less ritualistic and performative.
 It will no longer be an Australian welcoming; it will be an Australian homecoming.

 Megan Davis is a Cobble Cobble woman from Queensland, a Pro Vice-Chancellor and Professor of Law at UNSW, Balnaves Chair of Constitutional Law, and a member of the Referendum Council.

-This article originally ran in the July 2020 issue of The Monthly and is part of our latest issue of Reconciliation News.
+This article originally ran in the July 2020 issue of The Monthly.

 This story appears in the October 2020 issue of Reconciliation News